Devanshu-1510/Personal-Website/src/data/about.md

 # Intro

 A proactive Software Developer pursuing a BTech in Computer Science at NIIT University, Neemrana, I prioritize skill growth and impactful project execution.
-Proficient in Python, React.js, Node.js, GitHub, and MongoDB, I've led a 120-member team for NIIT University's siNUsoid Tech Fest, refining leadership abilities and organizational finesse.
-As an IT Intern at Capitalist Yard India, I drove initiatives for reliable coding practices, leveraging cutting-edge technologies.
+I've led a 120-member team for NIIT University's **siNUsoid Tech Fest**, refining leadership abilities and organizational finesse.
+As an IT Intern at **Deloitte Shared Services India** & **Capitalist Yard India**, I drove initiatives for reliable coding practices, leveraging cutting-edge technologies.
 Alongside clear communication and collaboration skills, I've excelled in academic pursuits and projects.
 With a passion for basketball and travel, I'm poised to contribute effectively to software development and innovation.

 # Some history